 - (a) Charging at constant power during t'1. - (b) Charging at maximum current during 30 minutes.
-During this phase, the onboard charger is blocked at maximum current. - 5.5.10.
-The hydrogen analyser must be zeroed and spanned immediately before the end of the test. - 5.5.11.
-The end of test period occurs $t'1$ + 30 minutes after the beginning of the initial sampling, as specified in paragraph 5.8.8.
+During this phase, the on-board charger is blocked at maximum current. - 5.5.10.
+The hydrogen analyser shall be zeroed and spanned immediately before the end of the test. - 5.5.11.
+The end of test period occurs $t'1 + 30$ minutes after the beginning of the initial sampling, as specified in paragraph 5.5.8.
 The times elapsed are recorded.
-The hydrogen concentration, temperature and barometric pressure are measured to give the final readings $C{H2f}$ , $T_f$ and $P_f$ for the charging failure test, used for the calculation in paragraph 6.
+The hydrogen concentration, temperature and barometric pressure are measured to give the final readings C{H2f} , T_f and P_f for the charging failure test, used for the calculation in paragraph 6.